New from ACTIVE: Check out our latest products here

 Machine Washing a Sleeping Bag with Down

 A down bag can be washed similarly.
 Just keep in mind that they are more delicate than those made of synthetic materials.
+Because of that, you don’t want to machine wash it too often, otherwise, will start to break down.

-Load the sleeping bag into your front-loading machine.
-Add a scoop of ACTIVE detergent and wash on a gentle cycle.
 Ideally, you want to use cold water – that will extend the product’s lifespan.
 Avoid fabric softener.

 If possible, add an extra rinse cycle (it can be difficult to get rid of all of the detergent).